 - Los Cristianos Main Stop

 The Tenerife bus service, much as we all love to moan about it, is actually very good in that there are very few corners of the island that it will not get you to.

 For tourists, hopping on a guagua to get you from Adeje to Buenavista is a lot more interesting than hailing a hermetically sealed taxi.
 Granted, you may get the occasional amusingly-bonkers-but-friendly taxi-driver but people watching on the bus is a lot more fun.

 Whether you are a resident or a tourist you absolutely should get a BONO card and tuck it in your wallet because the savings are significant.
 Not to mention that if you pay with a BONO you won’t have the hassle of pleading with a bus driver who is not happy about giving you change.

 BONO cards cost either €12 or €25 and can be used by several people.

-If you check out the examples in the fare table you can see that that the savings on a day trip for a family of four from the South to Santa Cruz would already make the purchase of a BONO card worthwhile.
+If you check out the examples in the fare table you can see that the savings for a family of four hopping on a bus from the South to Santa Cruz de Tenerife already make the purchase of a BONO card worthwhile.
 On top of that, each BONO card you buy is valid for a year.

 Note that If the BONO you are paying with runs out, you must make up the difference in cash.
 You can pick up BONO cards from the TITSA Intercambios listed above or from many local newsagents and kiosks.
 Just look out for the green BONO sticker on the shop window.